syncfusion-content/flutter-docs/Flutter/maps/tooltip.md

 # Tooltip features in maps

-This section helps to learn about how to enable tooltips for the shapes and bubbles in the maps and customize them.
+Tooltip is used to clearly indicate the shape information during tap or click interaction.
+This section helps to learn about how to enable tooltip for the shapes and bubbles in the maps and customize them.

 ## Tooltip for the shapes

 It is used to clearly indicate the shape information on the tap or click.
-By default, the shape tooltip text is based on [`shapeDataField`] values.
+By default, the shape tooltip text is based on [`shapeDataField`] value of the respective shape.

 You can use the [`shapeTooltipTextMapper`] for changing the text of the shape tooltip.